Tongue Piercings: Guide & Images

 As far as metals go, you have lots of options.
 Some of the more common metals used for tongue piercings include stainless steel, titanium, gold, silver and niobium.

 All you have to do is get through the rough first week or two and ward off any infections and you’ll be home free.
-In a couple months, you’ll be able to change your jewelry and then the fun will really begin.
+In a couple of months, you’ll be able to change your jewelry and then the fun will really begin.
 With a simple jewelry switch, you’ll be able to alter your look and show off your attitude.